ahuh/docker-torrent-factory/README.md

 You have to install Docker on the device or NAS that will host the Docker Torrent Factory.

 #### 3.3.1) QNAP NAS
 Install the `Container Station` add-on in the QTS web UI, and enable SSH access.
-It provides docker and docker-compose available in SSH.
+It provides docker and docker compose available in SSH.

 #### 3.3.2) WD MyCloud EX2 Ultra OS3
 On WD MyCloud EX2 Ultra, you need to replace the old docker install by a fresh one, and then install docker-compose.